 instantly download for only $9.99

-Now available on iTunes for iPads and Macs, on Amazon for Kindle and Kindle Fire and on Barnes & Noble for Nook!
+*Available on iTunes for iPhones, iPads and Macs, Amazon for Kindle / Kindle Fire, Barnes & Noble for Nook and on Kobo!
 Every book purchase actively supports Classic Las Vegas' ongoing historical preservation work.

 Watch the promotional video